baijum/selenium-python/source/getting-started.rst

 <https://nose.readthedocs.io/en/latest/>`_.

 In this chapter, we use `unittest` as the framework of choice.
-Here is the modified example which uses unittest module.
-This is a test for `python.org` search functionality::
+Here is the modified example which uses the unittest module.
+This is a test for the `python.org` search functionality::

   import unittest